CalebM1987/shp-write/README.md

 # shp-write

+This repository is based on a [fork](https://github.com/Esri/shp-write) from the original [repo](https://github.com/mapbox/shp-write) that has been updated to work better as an esm module.

 Writes shapefile in pure javascript.
 Uses [dbf](https://github.com/tmcw/dbf) for the data component, and [jsZIP](http://stuk.github.io/jszip/) to generate ZIP file downloads in-browser.